Rudy Rochman: Arrest in Nigeria

+Military

+Rochman returned to active duty as a paratrooper in the Israeli Defense Forces during the 2023 Gaza war.
+As a sniper in the airborne paratrooper reserves, his unit was the first to enter southern Gaza, where it was deployed to the region of Khan Younis.
+He gave numerous interviews from the battlefield to major news outlets such as MSNBC, Fox News and CBS, offering them a firsthand look at the conflict, including a description of what he witnessed in the aftermath of the Hamas massacre of Kfar Aza.

 Views

 Rochman is a Zionist.
-His argument about the State of Israel's right to exist is not based on religion but centres around the point of view that the Jews are a people that are indigenous and as a group rooted to its land, and that they have always wanted to return there since their expulsion by the Roman Empire.
-He views Zionism as a movement of decolonization and believes that self-determination must involve being able to control, protect, and self-identify with the Land of Israel.
+His argument for the State of Israel's right to exist is not based on religion, but the point of view that Jews are indigenous to the land, and that they have always yearned to return there since their expulsion by the Roman Empire.
+He views Zionism as a movement of decolonization and believes that self-determination must involve being able to control, protect and self-identify with the Land of Israel.

-Rochman has notably stated that, although "Jewish people's connection to a higher power and Torah is an essential part of their identity", Judaism is not a religion and refers to it as "a portable suitcase" that carries different elements of the Jewish identity, such as their culture, traditions, way of life, and "a connection to a higher power".
-He explains that religion is considered a belief system in a deity or god that can spread across borders and people-hoods, whereas if a Jew rejects the notion of God and the Torah or considers themselves to be atheist or agnostic, they are still part of the Jewish people.
+Rochman has notably stated that, although "Jewish people's connection to a higher power and Torah is an essential part of their identity", Judaism is not a religion.
+Rather, he refers to it as "a portable suitcase" that carries different elements of the Jewish identity, such as their culture, traditions, way of life and "a connection to a higher power".
+He explains that religion is considered a belief system in a deity or god that can spread across borders and nations, whereas if a Jew rejects the notion of God and the Torah or considers themselves to be atheist or agnostic, they would still be part of the Jewish people.